An easy elevated recipe for pappardelle pasta in a savory roasted red pepper sauce.

 - Bring a large pot of water (4-6 quarts) to a boil and add 3 tablespoons salt.
 Cook the pasta according to package directions, about 8 minutes for perfect al dente texture (test and taste to be sure).
 Scoop out and reserve 1/2 cup of the cooking water, then drain the pasta.

-- Meanwhile, heat the oil in an 6-8-inch skillet over medium heat.
+- Meanwhile, make the sauce: Heat the oil in an 6-8-inch skillet over medium heat.
 Add the almonds and garlic.
 Cook, shaking the pan once or twice, until the almonds start to toast and the garlic is fragrant, 3-5 minutes.
-Stir in the chili, roasted red peppers, tomato and 1/2 salt and cook 2 more minutes.
+Stir in the chili, roasted red peppers, tomato and salt and cook 2 more minutes.

 - Transfer the almond mixture to a food processor or blender.
 Add the cheese and 2 tablespoons of the pasta water.
 Process until a smooth sauce forms.
 Add more water, drop by drop, if needed to get a thick, saucy consistency.